N.O.M.: N.O.M. lyrics and linguistics

 The band became famous for their highly literary (somewhat baffling, occasionally offensive, but always hilarious) lyrics, which continued the tradition of Russian surrealism made famous by authors like Nikolai Gogol and Daniil Harms, making use of the Soviet propaganda clichés, elements of folklore, sci-fi, clips from films and children's songs.
 NOM songs' characters have been compared to those of E. T. A. Hoffmann and Mikhail Zoshchenko.
 Some of the N.O.M. lyrics sound indecipherable even to a Russian listener.
 Words like "ainu", "кutzurubki", "aurelui" are (according to the band's official site's FAQ) of romany origin.
 Another enigmatic word, "ljuy", is claimed to be "a Romanian suffix, good for any a Russian word too" – a statement never meant to be taken, apparently, at its face value.

 The text of "U Karytzu Mashek" is based on an obscure "riddle without any answer" allegedly found by the Russian folklorist Pyotr Kireyevsky.
 The name for one of the most outlandish N.O.M. characters, extraterrestrial priest Odlopez has been attributed to Sergey Butuzov (it turned out later that Stanisław Lem used the name in one of his novels).
-The band experimented with phonetics too.
-The way "Svinukh" is pronounced has been described as that of a "deaf person who's learnt to speak but is unable to hear himself".